kbsezginel/nanocar-avogadro/docs/usage.md

 - `Bond distance`: The distance of the wheel molecule to the selected atom site
 - `Wheel`: Wheel molecule name

-**Note:** Currently I advise to add wheel molecules to atom sites with only one bond.
+> **Note:** Always add wheel molecules to atom sites with only one bond.
 The plug-in uses this bonding information to align the wheel molecule to the selected atom site.
-If the selected atom site has more than one connection the wheel can aligned to any of those.
-An easy way to make sure the wheel is aligned correctly you can delete all the bonds except the one you want and redraw them after connecting the wheel.
+If the selected atom site has more than one connection, the wheel can be aligned to any of them.
+An easy way to make sure the wheel is aligned correctly is to delete all the bonds except for the one you want and redraw them after connecting the wheel.

 ## Metal Surface
 <p align="center"><img src='assets/img/metal-surface-window.png' width="400"></p>